-Karsten Lieser is Investment Director in the pan-European transaction team of Allianz Real Estate, the global real estate investment arm of Allianz Group.
-Prior to this position he was a doctoral research fellow at IESE Business School's Research Center of Finance.
-His research interests focussed on the determinants of international private equity and real estate investments and the development of global asset allocation strategies for institutional investors.
-Alongside his PhD studies, Dr. Lieser conducted strategy projects with the Boston Consulting Group, Ernst & Young, and other investment advisory firms.
-He presented his research at major international conferences and published in the Journal of Corporate Finance, the Journal of Real Estate Finance and Economics, and the Journal of Real Estate Portfolio Management.
-Prior, he worked at international private equity and real estate investment firms.
+Karsten Lieser is Investment Director in the global strategy development and transaction team of Allianz Real Estate, the global real estate investment arm of Allianz Group.
+Prior to this position he was a doctoral research fellow at IESE Business School's Research Centre of Finance.
+Prior, he worked as investment manager at international private equity and real estate firms.

-Dr. Lieser received a joint Master's Degree in Engineering and Business Administration from Darmstadt University of Technology, where he also gained his Doctoral Degree in Finance.
+Dr. Lieser holds a joint Master's Degree in Business Administration and Engineering and a PhD in Finance.
 He is fluent in German, English, French and Spanish.